-- At least 11 academic credits in religion beyond Core and Residency Requirements.
-Is this correct? - A minimum overall GPA of 2.00, with a minimum GPA of 2.50 in religion courses.
+- At least 11 academic credits

+- A minimum overall GPA of 2.00, with a minimum GPA of 2.50 in religion courses.

+- Completion of Rel 110 with a C- or better

 Graduation with a BA in Religion requires:

 - A total of 124 credits - A minimum overall GPA of 2.00 - A grade of C- or better is required in all courses used to fulfill the major course requirements.
 Maintaining a minimum overall GPA of 2.00 and a religion GPA of 2.50 is also required to stay in the program. - The completion of the Core and Residency Requirements. - A passing score on the Information Literacy Test. - The completion of the Religion Major Course Requirements outlined below.